Shriram0463/Stradegi-Internship/WS_Streaming/WS_Integration/Readme.md

 ## Features
-Real-time streaming of responses one letter at a time.
+Real-time streaming of AI responses one letter at a time.

 WebSocket communication between the frontend and Spring Boot server.